1973 WHA playoffs

 The 1973 WHA playoffs was the postseason tournament of the World Hockey Association's 1972–73 season.
 The tournament concluded with the Eastern Division champion New England Whalers defeating the Western Division champion Winnipeg Jets in five games for the first Avco Cup championship.
 They lost just three playoff games total in their Avco Cup run, which included a perfect 9–0 record at home.
 The peak attendance for a playoff game that year was Game 4 of the Avco Cup Final when 13,697 people attended at Boston Garden.
 Norm Beaudin of the Winnipeg Jets led all teams in goals (13) and points scored (28).

 Playoff seeds

 The top four teams in each division made the playoffs.
+Ottawa narrowly made the playoffs by three points over Quebec while Minnesota got in by virtue of a play-in game versus Alberta.